jaeyk/unbundling-linked-fate/README.md

 ### Data collection

-We test this hypothesis by embedding these three questions in a California-wide survey (N = 4,435) carried out by the Institute of Government Studies at the University of California Berkeley in June 2019.
+We tested this hypothesis by embedding these three questions in a California-wide survey (N = 4,435) carried out by the Institute of Government Studies at the University of California Berkeley in June 2019.

-- Random sampling was used based on publicly availalbe email addresses in voter records as sampling frame (see this [link](https://www.latimes.com/politics/la-na-pol-2020-how-poll-was-done-20190613-story.html) for more information on their sampling methods and this [link](https://sda.berkeley.edu/sdaweb/docs/IGS_2019_02/DOC/hcbkfx0.htm) for list of itmes used in the survey). - These questions were randomly ordered to get around the order effect.
+- Random sampling: Random sampling was used based on publicly availalbe email addresses in voter records as sampling frame (see this [link](https://www.latimes.com/politics/la-na-pol-2020-how-poll-was-done-20190613-story.html) for more information on their sampling methods and this [link](https://sda.berkeley.edu/sdaweb/docs/IGS_2019_02/DOC/hcbkfx0.htm) for list of itmes used in the survey).
+- Random ordering: These questions were randomly ordered to get around the order effect.
-- The responses for these questions were collected using four multiple choices (1 - Agree strongly, 2 - Agree somewhat, 3 - Disagree somewhat, 4 - Disagree strongly).
+- Multiple choices: The responses for these questions were collected using four multiple choices (1 - Agree strongly, 2 - Agree somewhat, 3 - Disagree somewhat, 4 - Disagree strongly).

 ## Workflow